HexRx/simple-ftp-deploy/README.md

 ## How to Use

-1. Open folder which contain your local files in Sublime Text open menu `File -> Open Folder...` or `Project -> Add Folder to Project`
+1. Open folder which contain your local files in Sublime Text open menu `File -> Open Folder...` or `Project -> Add Folder to Project...`
 2. Create new `simple-ftp-deploy.json` config file in root of an opened directory (its settings see to configuration section)
 3. Save it
 4. Now open file which you want to edit, it must be located in an opened directory or in the inside folders, if you save it, this file will be upload to FTP server which you entered in config file